bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/report.md

     * The hours and minutes should display
     * The display should stop blinking when set
     * The hands should start rotating clockwise.
-3. Via the console, set an alarm time 1 minute after the current time.
+3. In the console, set an alarm time 1 minute after the current time.
-    * The display should be blinking.
+    * The display should be blinking while setting the alarm time.
-    * Once, set, the clock should return to displaying the time.
+    * Once set, the clock should return to displaying the current time.
-4. Via the console, enable the alarm.
+4. Enable the alarm via the console
-5. Wait one minute
-    * The display should flash "ALRM"
+5. Wait one minute -- the display should start flashing "ALRM"
 6. Press 'd' to dismiss the alarm.
     * The user should be prompted to type the word "dismiss" to turn off the alarm.
     * The clock should go back to displaying the time without flashing.

 ## Solution Design

 > The design is detailed in the specification documents in the [specs](./specs) folder.
 > A good place to start is with the [Overview](./specs/Overview.md).

+The clock functions as a finite state machine that transitions based on user input or alarms triggered via an interrupt.

 The input system uses the UART controller to allow the user to make these calls via the console: